LakshmiSowmya04/GradLink/README.md

 - MongoDB (local or cloud)

 ### FRONTEND contribution
-If You would like to contribute only to frontend Please clone and make changes only to aluminiConnector-frontend and please add screenshots of your changes
+If You would like to contribute only to frontend Please clone and make changes only to gradlink-ui and please add screenshots of your changes